As of: 19 June 2026 · Reading time: 4 min

 3. Refactoring / Rearchitecting

-The code is optimized and restructured without changing the function.
+The code is improved and restructured without changing the function.
 A monolith is often broken up in microservices.
 Advantage: Makes the system manageable and scalable.
-Disadvantage: Warm and requires deep understanding of the old code.

 4. Rebuilding (Rewrite)